Français

 Thickness and distribution

-The Noodleook Complex forms strips from a few kilometres to a few tens of kilometres long for decimetric to hectometric apparent thicknesses.
-These strips are located primarily between the main unit of the Tasiuyak Complex and intrusions of the Killinek Suite in the Point Le Droit area (sheet 24P).
+The Noodleook Complex forms bands from a few kilometres to a few tens of kilometres long with decimetric to hectometric apparent thicknesses.
+These bands are located primarily between the main unit of the Tasiuyak Complex and intrusions of the Killinek Suite in the Point Le Droit area (sheet 24P).
 Klippes and enclaves are also reported in the northern portion of the Torngat Mountains in the Grenfeld Sound area (sheet 25A).

 Dating